sensu/sensu-docs/content/sensu-go/6.6/observability-pipeline/observe-process/send-email-alerts.md

 {{< /language-toggle >}}

-Before your pipeline can send alerts to your email, you need an [event][16] that generates the alerts.
+Before your pipeline can send alerts to your email, you need an event that generates the alerts.
 In the final step, you will create an ad hoc event that you can trigger manually.

 ## Create and trigger an ad hoc event